-- 3 AR/VR technologies will be used in gaming applications to immerse players into the heart of a game storyline and provide enticing virtual objects.
-Due to the more 4 5 entertaining environment, AR/VR technologies could potentially lead to renewed 6 momentum for outdated games.
-AR/VR developers can use improved user experience to 7 attract and appeal to gamers in new ways.
+1 more holograms at once through increased field of view, as well as a more refined 2 ergonomic, instinctual, and untethered experience.
+3 5.11.4.4.- AR/VR technologies will be used in gaming applications to immerse players into the heart of a game storyline and provide enticing virtual objects.
+Due to the more 4 5 entertaining environment, AR/VR technologies could potentially lead to renewed momentum for outdated games.
+AR/VR developers can use improved user experience to 6 7 attract and appeal to gamers in new ways.
 It is likely that this category will see access to 8 IMT provide an avenue for lower-cost, lighter weight, more comfortable peripherals 9 with better batteries.
-Better battery life could take the form of improved batteries overall 10 and more efficient devices. - 11New peripherals will also make it easier to play games on a smartphone, including12third-party controllers, VR headsets, and battery packs.
-Furthermore, through the13Internet of Senses, features such as haptics (visceral), spatial (immersive) audio, and14smell could eventually make it to the forefront of VR and AR gaming titles.
-Ultimately,15mass adoption of VR/AR will likely be dependent on the quality of the released content,16as well as how successful it will be used in other vertical use cases, such as stadium-17based entertainment viewing86. - 18 E-Sports This rapidly growing sector of the gaming industry will be heavily affected 19 by IMT gaming.
-Many telcos are partnering with game developers to demonstrate the 20 benefits of their IMT networks through mobile e-sports tournaments.
-For players, lower 21 latency can result in more wins.
-When applied to a competitive setting, network 22 characteristics will have to be on a fair playing field like equitable rules/equipment for 23 any other professional sport. - Audiences can also expect better streaming and more immersive experiences provided by VR/AR (with expanded field of views).
-It is likely that competitive VR/AR multiplayer games could grow in popularity for competitive esports, as well.
-With enhanced fan experiences, increased advertising and sponsorship dollars are likely to follow87. - Gaming Genres Existing gaming genres will continue such as: shooting games, sports games, action/adventure games, casual single player & multiplayer games.
-However, there will likely be developments such as the rise of Massively Multiplayer Online (MMO) games and emergence of new story telling capabilities and new genres like interactive real-world games, given network advancements and improvements in AR.
-Pokémon Go, a free-to-play, location-based augmented reality game developed by Niantic, has gained growing popularity driven by multi-player and AR features. - Advertising IMT gaming should in principle be the catalyst for more targeted and relevant in-game advertising.
-Dynamic in-game advertising (DiGA) will allow brands to create dynamic in-game events more easily and efficiently.
+Better battery life could take the form of improved batteries overall 10 and more efficient devices.
+New peripherals will also make it easier to play games on a smartphone, including 11 third-party controllers, VR headsets, and battery packs.
+Furthermore, through the 12 13 Internet of Senses, features such as haptics (visceral), spatial (immersive) audio, and 14 smell could eventually make it to the forefront of VR and AR gaming titles.
+Ultimately, mass adoption of VR/AR will likely be dependent on the quality of the released content, 15 16 as well as how successful it will be used in other vertical use cases, such as stadiumbased entertainment viewing.
+17 18 E-Sports - This rapidly growing sector of the gaming industry will be heavily affected 5.11.4.5-19 by IMT gaming.
+Many telcos are partnering with game developers to demonstrate the benefits of their IMT networks through mobile e-sports tournaments.
+For players, lower 20 21 latency can result in more wins.
+When applied to a competitive setting, network characteristics will have to be on a fair playing field like equitable rules/equipment for 22 23 any other professional sport.
+24 Audiences can also expect better streaming and more immersive experiences provided 25 by VR/AR (with expanded field of views).
+It is likely that competitive VR/AR multi-26 player games could grow in popularity for competitive esports, as well.
+With enhanced 27 fan experiences, increased advertising and sponsorship dollars are likely to follow.
+28 5.11.4.6-Gaming Genres - Existing gaming genres will continue such as: shooting games, 29 sports games, action/adventure games, casual single player & multiplayer games.
+30 However, there will likely be developments such as the rise of Massively Multiplayer 31 Online (MMO) games and emergence of new story telling capabilities and new genres 32 like interactive real-world games, given network advancements and improvements in 33 AR.
+Pokémon Go, a free-to-play, location-based augmented reality game developed by 34 Niantic, has gained growing popularity driven by multi-player and AR features.
+35 5.11.4.7-Advertising - IMT gaming should in principle be the catalyst for more targeted and 36 relevant in-game advertising.
+Dynamic in-game advertising (DiGA) will allow brands to 37 create dynamic in-game events more easily and efficiently.
 In addition, geo-targeted advertising will be more impactful as more customers take gaming on the go.
-From fast food geo-targeted ads to a branded experience side-missions, there will be greater potential ad revenue from the shift towards cloud-based IMT gaming.
+From fast 38 39 food geo-targeted ads to a branded experience side-missions, there will be greater potential ad revenue from the shift towards cloud-based IMT gaming.